b0o/arch-lwc/README.md

 COMMAND create
   Usage: arch-lwc create [OPT...]
 CONTAINER

   Create a new container at the path CONTAINER.
+Options specified during container creation are persisted and will be used as defaults any time the container is started.
   Options
     -p PKG          Append package to list of packages to be installed.
 May be specified more than once. (default: base pacman-contrib)